kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Normalization

-Normalization standardizes text.
+Normalization standardizes text
-Consistency improves learning.
+Consistency improves learning
 Variation hides signal

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.